Back to Blog

 When You Need an Environmental Compliance Approval

 An Environmental Compliance Approval (ECA) from the provincial Ministry of the Environment is required when your shop produces regulated emissions or discharges above specified thresholds.
 This most commonly applies to shops with paint booths or spray areas that release volatile organic compounds (VOCs).
 It may also apply if your shop's liquid waste discharge to the municipal sewer system exceeds allowable concentration limits.
 Shops without a paint booth or significant solvent operations often do not require an ECA for general repair work.
 Confirm your specific obligations by contacting the Ministry of the Environment in your province before opening your shop.
+You can also compare approaches in AMVIC Compliance Checklist for New Alberta Auto Repair Shops.

 Frequently Asked Questions